jrief/django-formset/docs/source/selectize.rst

 ================

 Rendering choice fields using a ``<select>``-element becomes quite impractical when there are too many options to select from.
-For this purpose, the Django admin backend offers so called `auto complete fields`_, which loads a filtered set options from the server as soon as the user starts typing into the input field.
+For this purpose, the Django admin backend offers so-called `auto complete fields`_, which loads a filtered set of options from the server as soon as the user starts typing into the input field.
 This widget is based on the Select2_ plugin, which itself depends upon jQuery, and hence it is not suitable for **django-formset** which aims to be JavaScript framework agnostic.